Calexico (band): The Thread That Keeps Us (2018 to present)

 In 2018, Calexico released The Thread That Keeps Us.
 The album was recorded in Northern California in a home-turned-studio called Panoramic House.
 The band called this space “The Phantom Ship”.
 The album was co-produced by their longtime engineer Craig Schumacher.
 Calexico and Schumacher recruited musicians from all across the globe to find an earthy yet expansive sound.
 “There's a little more chaos and noise in the mix than what we've done in the past,” Burns points out.
 The rugged coastline of northern California impacted the making of The Thread That Keeps Us.
 This sound is heard throughout the album.
 The album was released by Anti-Records and City Slang on January 26, 2018.

-The Thread That Keeps Us was #2 on the Alternative Albums retail chart and #5 on the Americana / Folk Chart in the USA in its first week of sales (Billboard).
-The Thread That Keeps Us also entered the charts in Europe at #7 in Germany, #13 in Belgium, #21 in Netherlands, #47 in France, #58 in the United Kingdom, and #60 in Italy.
+The Thread That Keeps Us was No. 2 on the Alternative Albums retail chart and No. 5 on the Americana / Folk Chart in the USA in its first week of sales (Billboard).
+The Thread That Keeps Us also entered the charts in Europe at no. 7 in Germany, No. 13 in Belgium, No. 21 in Netherlands, No. 47 in France, No. 58 in the United Kingdom, and No. 60 in Italy.

 On March 21, 2019, Calexico and Iron & Wine announced Years to Burn, their first full-length collaboration album.
 It was released on June 14, 2019 via Sub Pop.

 Then, on December 4, 2020, they released their eleventh album Seasonal Shift via Anti- and City Slang.

 In February 2022, Calexico announced that their thirteenth studio album, El Mirador, would be released on April 8, 2022.

 The band reissued and toured Feast of Wire in 2023; the album's twentieth anniversary.